 Engaging Asia 2017: The Role of Congress in Managing U.S. Alliances

-NBR is pleased to invite you to Engaging Asia 2017, a public discussion on how the 115th Congress should approach U.S. engagement in the Asia-Pacific over the coming year.
+On March 29, NBR hosted Engaging Asia 2017, a public discussion on Capitol Hill on how the 115th Congress should approach U.S. engagement in the Asia-Pacific over the coming year.

 Started in 2008, Engaging Asia convenes members of Congress, diplomats, senior congressional staff, and leading scholars to provide high-level analysis and policy recommendations for future U.S. engagement in the region.

 Chief Executive Officer, Sasakawa Peace Foundation US